MrJ-v2-718/AchilleanAutomata/SaraTheStardewSocialite2/README.md

 Note: apt is package manager for debian branch linux systems, if you're on something else just use your package manager. (e.g. yum, pacman, dnf, etc...)
-Also, verify your java repository name.
+Also, verify your Java repository name.
 The one I list is for Ubuntu Jammy Jellyfish.

 	On Windows:

 	Search for Oracle Java JDK 21 and download it.

 Note: Other versions of the Java JDK might work, but I used 21 to make it.